What is scoliosis?

 How is scoliosis diagnosed?

-the degree of spinal curvature on the X-ray.
+The healthcare provider measures the degree of spinal curvature on the X-ray.

-Magnetic resonance imaging (MRI).
+MRI.
 MRI uses a combination of large magnets and a computer to produce detailed images

 of organs and structures within the body.

-Computed tomography (CT) scan.
+CT scan.
 A CT scan uses X-rays and computer technology to make horizontal, or axial, images

 (often called slices) of the body.
 A CT scan shows detailed images of any part of